 You should find out as much as you can about any potential law firm that you are looking to hire.
 You can search for testimonials and reviews online, review their website, and look for their case results.
 Also, ask around the local area to get a good idea of their reputation.

 A good place to look is on the Avvo website.
 This is a website that gives law firms a recognized rating for the quality of their services.
-This is calculated by an algorithm, referencing the number of years they have been a criminal defense lawyer, their wins and losses, and any disciplinary history.
+This is calculated by an algorithm, referencing the number of years they have been a criminal defense lawyer in Sarasota, their wins and losses, and any disciplinary history.
 Every attorney will get a rating between 0-10, with 10 being very high quality.

 You should also look at whether you are hiring a law firm that only has a single attorney instead of a firm that has a team behind them.
 When they are working behind the scenes, attorneys will often confer with their colleagues.
 This can be a real benefit if your chosen law firm has a team of skilled and reputable attorneys.
 With these firms, you are essentially getting several attorneys for the price of one.